AstraZeneca/runnable/docs/why-magnus.md

 ### Testing pipelines

-Magnus supports patching tasks and mocking tasks to test the end to end execution of the pipeline.
+Magnus supports patching and mocking tasks to test the end to end execution of the pipeline.
 It is not clear on how to achieve the same in kedro or metaflow.

 ### Learning curve